openmobilityfoundation/governance/technical/OMF-MDS-Policy-Language-Guidance.md

 > The City may opt to use the MDS Requirements feature to specify the version of MDS it requires, and the API endpoints and fields that a) are required to be sent to the City by the Operators, and b) will be provided to the Operators by the City.
 The City’s requirements file is or will be available at the URL: `http://mds.cityname.gov/2.0/requirements` [[5](#footnotes)].
 The City may update this file at any time and Operators will be expected to conform to any new requirements within a reasonable timeframe thereafter [[6](#footnotes)].

+## Contract Renewal Guidance

+If you are a public agency and have an upcoming annual contract renewal coming up, you may specify MDS as part of a requirement for renewal.

+> **Contract Renewal.** As part of our annual contract renewal, we now require the use of the Mobility Data Specification (MDS) [[link](https://github.com/openmobilityfoundation/mobility-data-specification)] to present vehicle locations and operations to the city using the MDS Provider or Agency APIs, and the use of the MDS Policy API when determining operating rules, regulations, and geofencing.

 ## Service Level Agreement Guidance

 As is typical with technology and data agreements, the city should specify a Service Level Agreement (SLA) to establish technical performance expectations and ensure smooth operations.